 - GI System, Nutrition, Appetite

-At the end of each unit, students participate in a week of reflection, integration and assessment including individual and group examinations, laboratory practical examinations, OSCEs, osteopathic clinical skills evaluations, simulation assessments, completion of specified numbers of board questions, and essays.
+During and at the end of each unit, students participate in individual and group written and verbal reflections, formative and summative assessments, practical examinations, osteopathic clinical skills evaluations, simulation, OSCEs, completion of a specified number of board questions, and written essays.